CaptainRich/just-tech-news/README.md

- /controllers/api/comment-routes.js - the API routes for the 'comment' model /controllers/home-routes.js        - the routes for the 'home page' /controllers/dashboard-routes.js   - the routes for "logged in" user /views                             - the parent directory for \layouts and \partials
+ /controllers/api/comment-routes.js - the API routes for the 'comment' model /controllers/home-routes.js        - the routes for the 'home page' /controllers/dashboard-routes.js   - the routes for "logged in" user /views                             - the parent directory for \layouts and \partials  (handlebars)
  /views/layouts                     - contains the "main" handlebars file /views/partials                    - contains files for the remainder of the handlebars to avoid HTML duplication /public/javascript                 - this directory contains the static pages for the front-end\